 Artificial plants and flowers may also be a consideration but make sure to choose those meant for outdoor use.
 Indoor artificial plants are not made to stand up to varying weather conditions.

-These shallow-rooting plants do require ample drainage and should be placed in raised beds with well-aerated soil.
+The shallow-rooting plants do require ample drainage and should be placed in raised beds with well-aerated soil.
 Sunny locations in your yard are usually the best.

 Most in-ground and above-ground irrigation systems have timers you can set and are programmed to take the season or time of year into account.
-If you simply use an above-ground sprinkler, you can purchase separate timers that attach to the hose bib and regulate when the water will run.
+If you use an above-ground sprinkler, you can purchase separate timers that attach to the hose bib and regulate when the water will run.

 Consider putting down a layer of weed barrier under your topsoil.
 This paper-like material allows airflow and water seepage so your plants can grow but prevents weeds from passing through.